kevinbache/dotfiles/README.md

 # My Dotfiles
-This repo lets you keep your dotfiles and preferences under version control.
+This repo lets you keep your dotfiles and preferences under version control without rooting a repo in `${HOME}`.

 Here's the basic idea: `all/home` contains a replica of a home directory for all *nix systems with all the preferences and dotfiles that you want.